 The rail saver prevents the leash chord from ripping through the tail of the surfboard which was known to happen from time to time before the rail saver was added to the leash.

 The rail saver can be easier to grip underwater than the cord which can get wrapped around a surfer’s hand and can be quite painful if the cord tightens around the hand when the surfboard is dragged by the wave.

 How Long Should Your Surfboard Leash Be?

-However, thicker surfboard leashes also create more drag, and if you’re in a competition looking for every edge that you can get, that's something you will want to avoid.
+However, thicker surfboard leashes also create more drag, and if you’re in a surfing competition in smaller surf looking for every edge that you can get, you will want to have a thinner leash.

 How To Attach A Leash To A Surfboard

 To attach your leash to your surfboard, you should first feed the leash string through the leash plug.